For many, the entertainment industry is just a dream.

 Amir: An old colleague said I’d never make it to radio or anything like that.
 She saw me in a station tee and said “Wow.
 You really did it.”

-The BluePrint is a series of interviews with Hip-Hops most behind the scenes contributors.
+The BluePrint is a series of interviews with Hip-Hops most behind the scenes contributors, sharing how they made it, and how you can too.
 Only on TheTakeOvah.com